 Over time I’ve learned that my story doesn't belong to me.
 Something churchy about the power of testimony to produce transformation.

 When I looked up stuff about this, I didn’t find many Black & Brown men speaking from a position of experience.
 There might be an academic type talking about the research and statistics.
 You might find media personas talking about the phenomenon not being acknowledged and how much it needs to be addressed.
 Maybe there's a celebrity who's open about it and they talk about how much they love their therapist.
 What is hard to come across is someone with whom I can relate.
 A low income, previously religious, Black/Brown man who's a first generation college grad who hasn’t really made it or figured it out yet.
-Representation matters.
+I think more stories like mine from people like me need to be out there.

-Everything is not for everybody.
+Remember, everything is not for everybody.